 Abstract:

-2ψ measuring points on residual stress measurement accuracy for the first time.
-The experimental results indicate that there is a significant angle effect in the selection of the scanning peak position.
-When the high-angle diffraction peak of 137.282° is used, the stress calculation error is reduced by 87.64% compared with the conventional angle, which is due to the higher sensitivity of the high-angle 2
+2ψ measurement points on residual stress measurement accuracy.
+The experimental results show that the selection of the diffraction peak position exhibits a significant angle effect.
+When the high-angle diffraction peak at 137.282° is used, the stress calculation error is reduced by about 87.64% compared with the conventional angle, which is due to the higher sensitivity of the high-angle 2

-θ region to the change of crystal plane spacing.
+θ region to changes in interplanar spacing.
 The optimization of scanning step size is characterized by two-factor constraints.
-Although the optimal peak shape fitting degree (
+Although the optimal peak fitting goodness (

 R2 >

-0.92784) can be obtained with the step size of 0.03°, the balance between test efficiency and noise interference needs to be weighed.
-The minimum data point criterion strategy of sin
+0.92784) can be obtained with a step size of 0.03°, a balance between measurement efficiency and noise interference must be considered.
+An innovative minimum data point criterion strategy for the sin

-2ψ method is innovatively established.
-When the sin
+2ψ method is established.
+When the number of sin

-2ψ measurement points reach 7, the stress error can be stably controlled within ± 5.7 MPa, which provides a theoretical basis for rapid detection.
-This study breaks through the traditional single-parameter optimization model and proposes a multi-parameter cooperative optimization strategy, which provides important theoretical support and technical paradigm for the X-ray diffraction residual stress measurement.
+2ψ measurement points reaches 7, the stress error can be stably controlled within ± 5.7 MPa, providing a theoretical basis for rapid detection.
+This study breaks through the traditional single-parameter optimization model and proposes a multi-parameter synergistic optimization strategy, offering important theoretical support and a technical paradigm for the X-ray diffraction residual stress measurement.